-Apartments.

-Campus Total = "Campus Residence" numbers (above) with the addition of parking immediately adjacent to and accessible from the campus as reported to the UW and Laramie Police Departments.
+Campus Residence = Student residences at the University including the University Apartments.
+Campus Total = "Campus Residence" numbers (above) with the addition of parking lots, open areas, and non-residential facilities on the University's academic campus and property.
+Public Property = Public streets passing through the campus; public property and streets immediately adjacent to and accessible from the campus as reported to the UW and Laramie Police Departments.
 For the purposes of this statement, "NA" is defined as Not Available.